cvxgrp/GGS/README.md

 **Inputs**

-data - a T-by-n data matrix, with T timestamps of an n-dimensional vector
+data - a n-by-T data matrix, with T timestamps of an n-dimensional vector

 Kmax - the number of breakpoints to find